 - have or have ever had problems with your pancreas

 - are pregnant or breastfeeding, or trying to get pregnant

 Alogliptin comes as 25mg, 12.5mg or 6.25mg tablets.

 If you have problems with your kidneys, your doctor might give you a lower dose of 12.5mg or 6.25mg a day.

-Take the missed dose as soon as you remember, unless it's nearly time for your next dose, in which case skip the missed dose and take your next dose at the usual time.
+Take the missed dose as soon as you remember, unless it's nearly time for your next dose.
+In this case, skip the missed dose and take your next dose at the usual time.